mosaic-design-system/docs/src/components/navigation-header.md

       The Navigation Header is a fundamental part of the the application shell or layout.

+      There are three navigation components; Navigation Header, Navigation Rail, Navigation Drawer, and Navigation Bar.
+The Navigation Header is the primary navigation that appears across the top of the page and the

+      sidebar is the secondary navigation that appears in a left-hand pane.
+Using a navbar with a sidebar is a common pattern for two levels of navigation.
+The bottom navigation is used to display links across the bottom on small screens.

+      There are a number of different navbar behaviours, such as collapse, bottom navigation, sidebar, etc. In addition, there are range of navbar variations/attributes including, multi-line navbar links, navbar with search toggle, etc.

       The following rules apply to the Navigation Header: